 you need to stop this and make an appointment with a board-certified plastic surgeon to see what all of

 the treatment options are available to change the appearance of your nose.
 Home remedies do not work.

 Cease and desist!!!.
 As you have seen this maneuver will only irritate the skin and cause swelling.
 Your nose should return to the original size.
 If you have cut the skin see a physician for proper treatment.

 It is highly unlikely that squeezing the nose will reshape it.
 Contrary to what your mom may say, you face will not "freeze" in that position.

 I suspect that you may have some swelling, and that things will return to normal.

 Squeezing a Nose WILL NOT MAKE IT SMALLER

 Squeezing a nose will not make it smaller.
 All serious pressure on the nose would do is cause swelling (which may make it appear larger) or progressive deformity of the mid and lower nose cartilages which may even result in breathing issues.

 If you are unhappy with your nose, no not waste your money and effort on the hundreds of junk treatments out there.
 See a board certified Plastic surgeon (www.PlasticSurgery.org) and learn what can REALLY be done for you.

-Squeezing the nose will not make it smaller
+Does pressure on the nose make it smaller?